November 3, 2006

 (chart from Warms' lecture notes)

-Here, you can see that your father's brother is considered your father
+Here, you can see that your father's brother is considered

 also.